Particular/docs.particular.net/serviceinsight/sequence-diagram/index.md

 ## Which data is used to generate the diagram

 When you send a message through NServiceBus, some headers are added automatically.
 All messages get the `NServiceBus.MessageId` header.
 This is a unqiue identifier for the message.

 If handling a message causes more messages to be sent or published then the `MessageId` of the message being handled is copied to the `NServiceBus.RelatedTo` header of the outgoing messages.

+Another header that gets copied to outgoing messages is `NServiceBus.ConversationId`.
+The first mesgsage to be sent in a conversation will get a unique `ConversationId`.
+Each subsequent message will get the same `ConversationId`.

+There are additional headers which are used to label endpoints, handlers and messages.
+[More information about headers](http://docs.particular.net/nservicebus/messaging/headers).

 ## What is on the diagram